-Cassiopeia A is the remnant of a supernova explosion that occurred over 300 years ago in our Galaxy, at a distance of about 11,000 light years from us.
+Cassiopeia A is the remnant of a supernova explosion that appeared in our sky over 300 years ago in our Galaxy, at a distance of about 11,000 light years from us.
 Its name is derived from the constellation in which it is seen: Cassiopeia, the Queen.
 A supernova is the explosion that occurs at the end of a massive star’s life; and Cassiopeia A is the expanding shell of material that remains from such an explosion.
 This radio image of Cassiopeia A was created with the National Science Foundation’s Very Large Array telescope in New Mexico.
 Cassiopeia A is one of the brightest radio sources in the sky, and has been a popular target of study for radio astronomers for decades.
 The material that was ejected from the supernova explosion can be seen in this image as bright filaments.

 Credit: L. Rudnick, T. Delaney, J. Keohane & B. Koralesky, image composite by T. Rector